 The most convenient way to travel to Les Sources Sacrées, depending on where you are coming from, is by air.
 Several of the low-cost airlines fly to airports close to us.
 Our closest airports are Pau, (40 minutes) Tarbes-Ossun-Lourdes (40 minutes), Biarritz (just under 2 hours), Toulouse (110 minutes) and Bordeaux – since the opening of the new l’Alienor (A64) motorway, Bordeaux is now 90 min from us.
 When we travel, we usually book flights and car hire through SkyScanner.

 For the convenience of our guests, we offer transfers from Pau and Tarbes at additional cost.
 From Toulouse airport there is a train to Auch (50 min from us), and from Bordeaux airport there is a train to Mont de Marsan (45 min from us).
 Airport shuttles and trams connect the airports and train stations (the shuttle between Toulouse airport and train station costs 5 euro).
-We also offer transfers from Auch and Mont de Marsan, but also at additional cost.
+We also offer transfers from Auch and Mont de Marsan, but also at additional cost (depending on availability.)
 It is also possible to travel from these airports to Les Sources Sacrées by taxi.
 In addition, there is now a very good carpooling website in France that several of our guests have used successfully.
 It is called Blablacar and one could possibly get a lift, sometimes all the way to Nogaro from the airport for less that 10 euros, from where we pick up our guests (at no additional cost!)

 Another comfortable option is to travel here by train, from Paris or from London, and from most other major European cities, to Toulouse station and then to Auch station – or otherwise to Bordeaux station and then to Mont de Marsan station.
 You can book your train ticket (in English) here: SNCF-Voyages.
 Prices are often very reasonable, especially if booked in advance.